Chemotherapy for Skin Cancer

 Systemic chemotherapy

-Systemic chemotherapy also is used as adjuvant therapy.
+Systemic chemotherapy is also used as adjuvant therapy.
 Adjuvant therapy is an additional cancer treatment that is given after the primary (main) treatment.
 Adjuvant therapy can help lower the risk that the cancer comes back.
-Adjuvant systemic chemotherapy may be used after surgery to kill any remaining cancer cells.
+Adjuvant systemic chemotherapy may be used after surgery to kill any remaining cancer cells.1

-Another use for systemic chemotherapy is treating cancer that cannot be removed with surgery.4 One example would be tumors that have grown around major nerves or blood vessels.
-Another example is cancer that is so widespread that it is not possible to remove all the tumors.
+Another use for systemic chemotherapy is treating cancer that cannot be removed with surgery.
+One example would be tumors that have grown around major nerves or blood vessels.
+Another example is cancer that is so widespread that it is not possible to remove all the tumors.4

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.